 And by the time you piss-ants read this, LOL, I’ll mean 5.13.
 Or higher!

-The uproarious year of 2007 looms, but I doubt anyone will be Laughing Out Loud.
+The uproarious future looms, but I doubt anyone will be Laughing Out Loud.
 Today’s climbing gyms, already hustling damn near every city in the country,

 will retrospectively appear modest and dim compared to what’s coming next.
 Industrial training complexes will spit out extraordinary armies of 5.15-crushing